WDDnguyen/ECSE428_Project/README.md

 This class loads _DataSourceLite.java_ given the context of the activity that instantiated this class.
 Each activity creates an instance of Repository with the "getInstance()" function.
 Initially the repository was intended to serve as a singleton class that controls a PostgreSQL database.
 However given that PostgreSQL was not directly compatible with Android Studio due to security limitations, SQLite was used instead.

 * _DataSourceStub.java_ <br/>
-In order complete and test front-end tasks throughout the project, this stub was created to mock the database functions that were not implemented yet.
+In order to complete and test front-end tasks throughout the project, this stub was created to mock the database functions that were not implemented yet.
 This allowed test-driven development to be continued on the application activities, while the back-end systems were still under development.

 ### _src/main/assets/_
 Here we store the initial datatables for our application.
 Each file is in csv format and represent a specific entity that should be stored in the database.
 On the first run of the application, _DataSourceLite.java_ runs an initial function to create an SQLite database from the csv files stored in this path.
 Subsequent runs of the application will read and write to the existing database instead of creating a new one.
 The csv files and column names are listed as follows: